Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Phase transition for the stochastic sandpile model

-Notice that by construction of the barriers, each site chosen as the location of a new barrier is visited at least twice by the respective virtual random walk.
-This implies that at least one of the last two visits corresponds to a semi-legal toppling.

-We start stabilizing the particle that starts in $x_1$.
-To that end, we subsequently half-topple the sites found in the first virtual random walk, except for the second last half toppling at $a_1$.
-At this point, if $h(a_1)\in\N_0$, the site $a_1$ is stable and we abstain from further semi-legal half topplings, leaving the particle as it is.
-Otherwise, the site is semi-unstable, in which case we keep the half topplings until the last half toppling at $a_1$, which must be stable at this time, so in any case we leave the particle at $a_1$.
+We now show that \emph{success implies stability}.
+Suppose all the steps in the algorithm are successful.
+Let us show how to stabilize $\eta$ in $\llbracket 0,x_n \rrbracket $.
+We first stabilize the particle that starts at $x_1$.
+To that end, we successively half-topple the sites found by the first explorer, except for the second last half-toppling at $a_1$.
+At this point, if $\tilde m(a_1)\in 2\N_0$, the site $a_1$ is stable and we \emph{abstain from further illegal half-topplings}, leaving the particle at $a_1$.
+Otherwise, if $\tilde m(a_1)\in 2\N_0+1$, the site is unstable, in which case we keep the half-topplings until the last half-toppling at $a_1$, which must be stable at this time, again leaving the particle at $a_1$.

-Notice that, after each of the two last visits to $a_1$, the virtual walk does not go further to the right, so when settling the first particle we use all the instructions explored by the first virtual walk, except some lying in $\{1,\dots,a_1\}$.
-Therefore, this procedure can be applied to the second particle as it will find the same instructions that determined the second exploration walk.
+Notice that, after each of the two last visits to $a_1$, the explorer does not go further to the right.
+Thus, when settling the first particle we use all the instructions examined by the first explorer, except some lying in $\llbracket a_0+1,a_1 \rrbracket$.
+Therefore, this procedure can be applied to the second particle as it will find the same instructions that determined the exploration path.

 Notice also that the first particle does not visit $0$, and the second particle neither visits $0$ nor $a_1$, so it is settled without causing further instabilities.
 Following the same procedure, the $k$-th particle is settled at $a_k$, without ever visiting $\{0,a_1,a_2,\dots,a_{k-1}\}$, for all $k=1,\dots,n$.